Liverpool city centre: Chinatown

-Liverpool's Chinatown arch is the largest arch of its kind outside of China at 15 meters tall and was a gift from Liverpool's twin city Shanghai.
+Liverpool's Chinatown arch is the largest arch of its kind outside of China at 15 m tall and was a gift from Liverpool's twin city Shanghai.
 It features 200 dragons and five roofs.

 Liverpool's four universities also attract a growing number of Chinese students.
 With almost one in five of its students of Chinese origin, Liverpool University is ranked amongst the top three UK universities with more than a quarter of their fee income coming directly from Chinese students.
 It has one of the highest number of Chinese students in the UK.

-In recent years, due to this growing population of Chinese students and their desire to socialise closer to the university campus, many Chinese businesses have spread out across the City Centre in places such as Myrtle Parade near the University of Liverpool and further along Berry Street towards Renshaw Street.
+In recent years, due to this growing population of Chinese students and their desire to socialise closer to the university campus, many Chinese businesses have spread out across the city centre in places such as Myrtle Parade near the University of Liverpool and further along Berry Street towards Renshaw Street.
 This has contributed to a reduction in focus on the traditional Chinatown by younger Chinese people.